 Félix E. Martín

-Félix E. Martín, Ph.D., is Associate Professor in the Department of Politics & International Relations in the Steven J. Green School of International and Public Affairs at Florida International University.
+Félix E. Martín, Ph.D., is Associate Professor in the Department of Politics & International Relations at Florida International University.

 Dr. Martín holds M.Phil. and Ph.D. degrees from Columbia University.
 He also holds an M.A. in Political Science from the University of Chicago.
 His areas of expertise include international relations theory, security and peace studies, and international political economy.
 He is a specialist in the security and political economy of Latin America and Southern Europe.
 His research interests expand from the theories of international relations, strategic culture, strategic interactions, peace studies, management of international life, the political economy of healthcare services on a global scale, to the management and resolution of the tragedy of the commons.
 He spent the 2000–2001 academic year in Madrid, Spain, at the Universidad de Alcalá de Henares as a Senior Lecturer and Researcher with a Fulbright Fellowship.